Danijel Ljuboja: Legia Warsaw

 After one season in Nice, he yet again changed his club by signing with Polish Ekstraklasa club Legia Warsaw on a one-year deal.
 He made his league debut in the club's opening match of the season, in a 3–1 win over KS Cracovia; then, scored twice in a 3–1 win over Górnik Zabrze.
 Having scored three goals in four matches, he was awarded the Player of the month.
 On 29 September 2011, he scored and provided an assist in a 3–2 win over Israeli side Hapoel Tel Aviv in the Europa League group stage.
 Later in the season, he scored eleven goals, making the club's top-scorer this season.
 In April 2012, he signed a new one-year contract with the club.
 In his first season, he won the 2012 Polish Cup.

 The next season, Ljuboja started his season when he scored two goals in the Europa League qualifying, in both legs against SV Ried.
 In the league, his performance got better when he scored a hat-trick on the opening game of the season, in a 4–0 win over Korona Kielce.
 In late November, his performance could have made him a legend icon at the club.
 In January, Ljuboja could leave the club at the end of the season.
 The club would win a double: the league and the cup.
 In May 2013, Ljuboja, along with Miroslav Radović, was disciplined by the club over drinking alcohol in one of the club's premises.
 It announced that Ljuboja will leave the club.
 In July 2013, he returned again to France where he joined RC Lens on a one-year deal.
 In December 2014, he has retired from active football to become a talent scout for Legia Warsaw.

 International career

-He was a part of Serbia and Montenegro national team, played 19 times and scored one goal.
+He was a part of Serbia and Montenegro national team, collected 19 caps and scored one goal.
 Ljuboja featured for his country in the group stage of the 2006 FIFA World Cup.
 He scored his first and only goal in a 3–2 win over Wales national football team back in 2003 in a UEFA Euro 2004 qualifying match.